zzamboni/resume-toolkit/README.md

 ### `fetch-logos`

 Download company/institution logos from the resume file into `assets/logos/` in your working directory.
+Uses [logo.dev](https://www.logo.dev/) to fetch logos.
+You need to create an API key and provide the publishable key in the `LOGODEV_TOKEN` environment variable, or using the `--token` flag.

-Once these files are available, the `build` step will include them automatically in the generated PDF.
+If matching logo files are found under `assets/logos/`, the `build` step will include them automatically in the generated PDF.
 You can also provide/update the images by hand with the appropriate name.

 ```sh
 ./build-resume.sh fetch-logos resume.json --overwrite